History of the Brisbane Broncos: 1990s

 In 1996, the Broncos once again went through a losing streak mid-season but once more recovered to finish second.
 Gorden Tallis, at the time still contracted to the ARL-loyal St. George club, chose to sit out this season rather than play for the Dragons as he had also signed to play for the Broncos in 1996.
 Captain Alfie Langer was judged the best and fairest player in the competition, claiming the Dally M Medal.
 However the Broncos again capitulated, going down to North Sydney and then Cronulla to lose their fifth straight finals match.
 At the end of the 1996 season, players Kerrod Walters, Alan Cann, Willie Carne and Michael Hancock were asked to leave the club, as they could no longer be guaranteed regular places in the Broncos' first grade team.

 The Brisbane Broncos had been involved in the Super League war since the beginning around 1994.
-After thinly veiled threats of expulsion from the NSWRL, the club was one of the first of several to sign with the new league and all players followed suit.
+After thinly veiled threats of expulsion from the NSWRL, the club was one of the last of several to sign with the new league and all players followed suit.
 In 1996 the club's Chief Executive, John Ribot was appointed CEO of Super League (Australia), leading to a common perception that the war was orchestrated by the Brisbane Broncos club.

 After much court action aimed at stopping it, the Super League competition started in 1997, and was run parallel to the existing ARL premiership season.
 The Broncos again won their first 7 matches, before finally losing to the Penrith Panthers in round 8.
 Brisbane won their final three regular-season games to capture their second minor premiership.
 In the Major Semi-Final against Cronulla the Broncos thrashed the sharks to move into their first home Grand Final.
 The Sharks recovered to make the big one, but they were no match for the Broncos.
 Despite being without key forward Glenn Lazarus and hampered by a troublesome groin injury, Allan Langer led his side to victory 26–8 for their third premiership in front of almost 60,000 home fans.
 Following the premiership win, the Broncos also won the 1997 World Club Championship which involved clubs from the Super League as well.